cyanreg/avtransport/draft-qproto-spec.md

 the metadata applies for the session as a whole.

 Metadata can be updated by sending new metadata packets with new values.

-The values listed outside of `tags` SHOULD be interpreted as recommendations.
-If a `name` matches one of those values, the value outside of the `tags` field MUST take priority.

 The `language` field MUST be formatted as a **subtag**, according to the [IETF BPC 47](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).